Miisamm/denonavpcontrol/README.md

 # denonavpcontrol
 > A plugin for the Lyrion Music Server to control a Denon or Marantz Audio/Video Receiver.

-# This is an attempt with help of Claude Code to add volume Control via Ir-Remote, and Display controls to not max out the Volume on Button Press for the Squeezebox Touch.
+# This is an attempt with help of Claude Code to add volume Control via Ir-Remote, and Display controls to not max out the volume on buttonpress for the Squeezebox Touch.
 It's not working yet, but I'll try ;-)
 - Miisamm
 ---